alexarchambault/scalacheck-shapeless/README.md

 libraryDependencies +=
   compilerPlugin("org.scalamacros" % "paradise" % "2.0.1" cross CrossVersion.full)
 ```

+scalacheck-shapeless depends on shapeless 2.3 and scalacheck 1.13.
+If you are using shapeless 2.2
+along with scalacheck 1.13, use the `1.0.0-RC1` version.
+If you are using shapeless 2.2 along
+with scalacheck 1.12, see the [0.3.x branch](https://github.com/alexarchambault/scalacheck-shapeless/tree/scalacheck-shapeless-0.3).

 Import the content of `org.scalacheck.Shapeless` close to where you want